Basketball Referee Roles

 Basketball Crew Chief

-A foul is type of a penalty given to a player and team.
-There are lots of fouls in basketball like flagrant fouls, personal fouls, technical fouls, team fouls, and player fouls.
+A foul is a penalty given to a player and team for committing an illegal action towards another player.
+There are many fouls in basketball, including flagrant fouls, personal fouls, technical fouls, and team fouls.
+Depending on the situation, fouls can result in the opposing team being awarded free throws.
 Referees are responsible for calling fouls when they happen on the court.

 Basketball Referee Signals

-A referee will blow his whistle and make a signal with his or her arms and hands when a call is made.
-There are lots of referee signals in basketball, which are important because a good referee is efficient and can communicate with other referees, coaches, and players in an effective manner.
-When referees huddle up to discuss a call, it slows down the game and can ruin a game's flow and rhythm.
-This makes a referee's knowledge of hand signals hugely important.
+A referee will blow their whistle and make a signal with their arms when a foul or violation is called.
+They also use hand signals to communicate made shots, changes of possession, or to start the clock.
+There are lots of referee signals in basketball, which are necessary for referees to communicate with other referees, coaches, and players in an effective manner.
+When referees huddle up to discuss a call, it slows down the game and can ruin a game’s flow and rhythm.